WindowsPointCloud/PointCloudSystem/documentations/SwapCUDAVersion.md

 # Swap CUDA Toolkit Versions on Windows

-## Acknowledgement

-We want to thank [this repo](https://github.com/bycloudai/SwapCudaVersionWindows) for teaching how to swap CUDA Toolkit Versions on Windows with ease.
-The tutorial is so good, that we directly copy it to here.
-Thanks again for the contribution by the user `byCloudAI`.

 Here I will do a quick run down on how to swap CUDA versions.

 For ease, I will be demonstrating switching from **CUDA 11.6** to **CUDA 11.3**, the same methods apply to other versions.